 Facilitators and Leaders of groups will assure that proper social distancing is established, and that seating is arranging accordingly.

 What precautions will CCGF be taking?

 We will be making our church spaces as safe, spacious, and secure as possible, following the recommendations of the CDC.
-Since June 1st, we have:
+Precautions include: